arjunshibu/blog/README.md

 $ bundle exec jekyll serve
 ```

 3. Navigate to `localhost:4000`.
-You're Welcome, Fork and be a Stargazer.
+You're welcome, fork and be a stargazer.

 ## Issues